-Augmented Reality (AR) is so hot right now!
-In iOS11 Apple has introduced ARKit, and the newest Android devices running Android N can utilise ARCore to deliver amazing, mind-bending augmented reality experiences.
+Augmented reality has become a lot more accessible to developers in recent years.
+The introduction of ARKit in iOS11 and ARCore in Android N means it’s easier than ever to create amazing, mind-bending augmented reality experiences.
 Augmented reality has been around for a long time, but it seems as though the technology will become much more prevalent in the coming years thanks to the backing of Apple, Google, and Facebook (see AR Studio).

 Having used Unity3D for a number of projects, mainly to develop interactive displays for museums, I was very pleased to hear that Unity included support for ARKit at the launch of iOS11.
 Augmented reality in Unity is made possible using a plugin that interfaces with the ARKit SDK, making the process of creating AR apps fairly straightforward for developers familiar with Unity.